RohitBandaru/rohitbandaru.github.io/_posts/2025-09-28-Foundation-Models-for-Robotics-VLA.md

 However, scaling online learning becomes significantly more challenging when it requires physical actions in the real-world.
 Researchers have attempted to address this by creating environments where multiple robots can interact simultaneously.
 For example, Google built a [robot arm farm](https://arxiv.org/abs/1603.02199) in 2016.
 Yet in the context of modern deep learning, a scale of 14 robots is minuscule.
 We would need millions.
 We may be able to achieve this once robots are able to be mass-deployed.
 Then there will be a new set of challenges if we want to do distributed online reinforcement learning.

-{% include figure.liquid loading="eager" path="assets/img/blog/vla/robot_farm.png" alt="Google robot arm farm" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/1603.02199" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vla/robot_farm.png" alt="Google robot arm farm" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/1603.02199" %}

 There is a rich body of literature to work around the challenge of scaling online learning.
 The robot policy can be learned in simulation or in the real-world (which is more expensive and slower).